kks32-courses/data-analytics/spark/rdd/intrusion-detection.md

   from the entire dataset to get `attack` interactions).
 * Extract protocols (second column in the CSV) and services (third column).
 Create all possible pairs of protocols and services.
 (Hint: Use `cartesian`).
+* Measure the total and mean duration of `normal` and `attack` interactions.
+The state is defined in column 41, and the duration is in column 0.
+Use `aggregate` to do the same.

 > Hint for measuring time